 Chronic hip pain can reduce your mobility and quality of life.
-If you suffer from hip pain and want relief, the experienced pain management physicians at Elite Pain Management and Recovery Centers, with locations in Myrtle Beach, South Carolina; and Springfield, Missouri; Las Vegas, Nevada, and Galena, Kansas, have solutions for you.
+If you suffer from hip pain and want relief, the experienced pain management physicians at Elite Pain Management and Recovery Center, with location in Springfield, Missouri solutions for you.
 They use advanced pain management treatments to restore hip function and ease your pain.
 Schedule an appointment over the phone or online today.

 Your hip is a ball and socket joint where your upper thigh bone connects to your pelvis.
 Hip pain occurs near one or both hip joints, your upper thigh area, groin, or outer buttocks.

 It’s a common condition, especially with aging, and often results from problems with tissues surrounding the joint.